Azure/azure-sdk-for-net/sdk/confluent/Azure.ResourceManager.Confluent/README.md

-# Microsoft Azure Confluent Management client library for .NET
+# Microsoft Azure Confluent management client library for .NET

 Microsoft Azure Confluent is an Azure Marketplace offering that provides Apache Kafka as a service.
 It's fully managed so you can focus on building your applications rather than managing the clusters.
 To reduce the burden of cross-platform management, Microsoft partnered with Confluent Cloud to build an integrated provisioning layer from Azure to Confluent Cloud.
 It provides a consolidated experience for using Confluent Cloud on Azure.